 Boarding for Years 7 to 11

 The ethos and values of School House embody its aim to provide a second home to a family of boys who study away from home.
-The level of staffing at School House is excellent and, combined with the relatively low numbers of boarders, ensures that the boys who come to stay here receive a very high level of personal attention.
-Staff provide a homely environment with a caring, family orientated atmosphere.
+High staffing ratios at School House, combined with the relatively low number of boarders, ensure that the boys who come to stay here receive a high level of personal attention.
+Staff strive to provide a homely environment with a caring, family-orientated atmosphere.

 “We are like a big family, we are like brothers… this is what makes School House different and special” – Year 10 Boarder

 The dormitories are well-furnished with bright, modern fixtures and fittings.
 The dormitories are cleaned on a daily basis and are maintained to a high standard.
 The boys are encouraged to personalise their areas with their own posters etc, and can bring their own computers, televisions and other equipment from home.